-How Connor McDavid ended Paul Bissonnette’s hockey career and single-handedly forced him into retirement
+Connor McDavid ended Paul Bissonnette’s hockey career

 As a hockey player, Paul Bissonnette perhaps wasn’t elite.
 But as an analyzer on TV, he’s probably the best.
 Biz Nasty has been a huge success since he was brought on with the NHL on the TNT crew after having a huge breakthrough on the podcast Spittin’ Chiclets.
+That’s also where he told how he was forced into retirement by Connor McDavid.

+As a player, Bissonnette was selected in the fourth round of the 2003 NHL Entry Draft by the Pittsburgh Penguins.
 Bissonnette didn’t really get a breakthrough with the organization, and he was traded to the Phoenix Coyotes, but Bissonnette once again found himself being outside of the regular lineup more often than not.

 Bissonnette retired in 2016-17 after several years without playing in the NHL.
 But it turned out great for him anyways.
 He’s one of the most well-liked analyzers and characters in hockey, and his hilarious chirps on broadcast always get laughs from fans.

-”No word of a lie, my last NHL shifts were in an exhibition game up in Canada with the LA Kings organization and McDavid was playing in that exhibition game,” Biz Nasty said.
+”No word of a lie, my last NHL shifts were in an exhibition game up in Canada with the LA Kings organization and Connor McDavid was playing in that exhibition game,” Biz Nasty said.

 ”I got cut out there f*cking two times against him, f*cking dash one each time within f*cking seconds.